 Renting Versus Buying Home

 Renters still renting who have been dreaming of owning a home, meet with a lender.
 Have them crunch some numbers for your finances and compare renting versus owning.
-Depending on how long you want to stay in one place it is likely better to invest in home ownership.
+Depending on how long you want to stay in one place it is likely better to invest in homeownership.
 The average cost of a 1 bedroom for rent in most major metropolitan cities is at least $1,200.00.
-The same monthly payment invested into a home would get the buyer into a 2 to 3 bedroom home with the added benefits of having an investment which can increase in value over time.
-The other plus side of home ownership is the tax deductions.
+The same monthly payment invested into a home would get the buyer into a 2 to 3 bedroom home with the added benefits of having an investment that can increase in value over time.
+The other plus side of homeownership is the tax deductions.

 About The Author Of First Time Home Buyer Mortgage Requirements: Apryl Boyce

 This BLOG On First Time Home Buyer Mortgage Requirements was written by Apryl Boyce of Gustan Cho Associates Mortgage News.
 Apryl Boyce is a contributing writer for Gustan Cho Associates Mortgage News.
 Apryl has over 10 years of experience in the mortgage industry.
 She was a commercial and residential mortgage consultant until the 2008 Real Estate And Mortgage Meltdown.
 She has since taken a break from the mortgage industry and is now in the process of getting her NMLS licenses in multiple states.
-Apryl Boyce is looking forward to joining The Gustan Cho Team in the coming months and becoming a full-time mortgage loan originator.
-In the meantime, Apryl enjoys writing real estate related blogs for Gustan Cho Associates Mortgage News.
+Apryl Boyce is looking forward to joining Gustan Cho Associates in the coming months and becoming a full-time mortgage loan originator.
+In the meantime, Apryl enjoys writing real estate related and mortgage blogs for Gustan Cho Associates.